 The Initiative, a sector-wide consortium founded in 2012, brings together an international group of companies active within the spices and herbs sector, and NGOs.
-After the platform was established by IDH, The Sustainable Trade Initiative established the platform. to include organizations such as McCormick, Unilever, Nedspice, Intersnack, Kerry, Olam, Kutas, Intersnack, Euroma, Verstegen, ITC India, Jayanti, Harris Freeman, Griffith Foods, Sabater and many more valuable partners.
-Together with civil society organizations, such as the Royal Tropical Institute, Icco-Cooperation, Rainforest Alliance, SNV and others, these companies made a commitment to source their products sustainably and to make a positive impact on their value chains.
+After the platform was established by IDH, The Sustainable Trade Initiative, many companies made a commitment to source their products sustainably and to make a positive impact on their value chains.